Barangaroo Point Reserve*

-Barangaroo's Headland Park will be a spectacular place for everyone to enjoy.
+Barangaroo Point Reserve will be a spectacular place for everyone to enjoy.
 It will complete the transformation of one of Sydney’s oldest industrial sites into a sprawling six-hectare harbour foreshore park providing a new vantage point for Sydneysiders and visitors alike to soak up the action on Sydney Harbour while revelling in lush naturalistic parkland.

-Headland Park will provide space for recreation, expression, celebration, and community.
+Barangaroo Point Reserve will provide space for recreation, expression, celebration, and community.
 It will feature bush walks, grassed areas, lookouts, walking and cycle paths, and a new harbour cove.
 It will also feature unique tidal rock pools created from sandstone excavated directly from the Barangaroo site, offering the closest connection to Sydney Harbour that any foreshore park ever has.

-Headland Park is located at the northern end of Barangaroo where it meets Millers Point.
+Barangaroo Point Reserve is located at the northern end of Barangaroo where it meets Millers Point.
 Named after Cameragal woman Barangaroo, an influencing voice in the early days of colonial Sydney and the second wife of cross-cultural Bennelong, the area is rich in history and symbolic for Australians across all cultures.

 An international tender process was held for the park’s design in 2009/2010 with Johnson Pilton Walker in association with Peter Walker and Partners Landscape Architecture, landing the contract.
 The team’s winning design juxtaposes a rugged sandstone topography inspired by the naturalistic pre-1836 shoreline of the historic Port Jackson area, against a flourishing and modern CBD.
 It transforms a disused shipping container yard into one of Sydney’s most stunning green headlands, visually linking the headland archipelagos of Balls Head, Goat Island and Ballast Point.